 Beginning in the second quarter of 2021, we offered a configuration of our 411x powered by lithium-ion battery technology.
 Additionally, our powered food box offerings are currently powered by lithium-ion battery technology.
 Our business depends on the continued supply of battery cells and other parts for our vehicles.
-During the year 2021, we at times experienced supply chain shortages of both lithium-ion battery cells and other critical components used to produce our vehicles, which has slowed our planned production of vehicles.
+During the year 2021 and the first half of 2022 we at times experienced supply chain shortages of both lithium-ion battery cells and other critical components used to produce our vehicles, which has slowed our planned production of vehicles.
 We expect these shortages of lithium-ion battery cells and the varying supply limitations of other critical components to continued impacting our business through the third quarter of 2022.
 In addition, we could be impacted by shortages of other products or raw materials, including silicon chips that we use or our suppliers use in the production of our vehicles or parts sourced for our vehicles.

-In December 2021 we began research and development on the new 411 fleet vehicle model refresh, the AYRO Z, including updates on our supply chain evolution, the offshoring/onshoring mix, our manufacturing strategy, and our annual model year refresh program.
-We intend for the new AYRO Z to utilize assemblies and products that will reduce the Company's dependency on Chinese imports and on-shore the supply chain to North America and European sources.
+In December 2021 we began design and development on the new 411 fleet vehicle model year 2023 refresh the AYRO Z, including updates on our supply chain evolution, the offshoring/onshoring mix, our manufacturing strategy, and our annual model year refresh program.
+We intend for the new AYRO Z to utilize assemblies and products that will largely eliminate our dependency on Chinese imports and optimize the supply chain to North American and European sources.
+We expect to unveil the first AYRO Z prototype in the fourth quarter of 2022.